aleksilassila/reiverr/README.md

 ## Other Platforms

+### Android TV

+Easiest way to install Reiverr on Android TV is to use a provided Docker image to build and install the application.
+To get started:

+1. [Enable ADB debugging on your Android TV](https://developer.android.com/training/tv/start/hardware#usb-debugging) (Settings > Device Preferences > Developer Options)
+2. Obtain your Android TV's IP address
+3. Run `npm run deploy:androidtv <TV_IP>` to build and install the app on your TV

+For troubleshooting and more detailed instructions, see [android-tv/README.md](android-tv/README.md) and [android-tv/DOCKER.md](android-tv/DOCKER.md).

+### WebOS

-The roadmap includes plans to support the following platforms in the future:
+The roadmap includes plans to support WebOS in the future.

-- Android TV / WebOS

 # Post Installation